Mikealeee/DSTA_TIL_2021/README.md

 I obtained 28th position out of thr 63 teams that were participating in the UT cateogry.
 I would say im fairly content with how I faired in this competition.
 Though I would of course have liked to score better, I felt i did the best I could (especially as a one man team).
 All in all, I picked up a couplle of additional skills and insights through this competition and would be sure to perform even better in the future!

+NOTE: Unfortunately, I think im not allowed to share the source code(70% sure).
+As such I would  just be releasing the models that i have trained.